If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Issue 14 (January 1995)

-The first instalment of the diary.
+The first installment of the diary.
 In this edition Simmons explains the history of the game so far, from its origins as a two-dimensional "fractal landscape engine" created by Glenn Corpes on the Amiga (as seen in Amiga Power Issue 2), to its later blue Magic Carpet precursor iteration.
 The latest build of the game at this point is the same red control panel one seen in CU Amiga coverage, with a simplistic 3D landscape and 2D texture-mapped fish.
 It's established this build was led by Bullfrog's Phil Jones, but seems to have lost steam and had little direction as a game other than a basic simulation.

 It's described how Simmons, Paul McLaughlin, and Sean Masterson came up with a new direction for the game following Simmons' appointment as new project lead in late 1994.
 A decision was made to scrap all that had been achieved so far, and to create a new more advanced engine with fish represented as polygonal creatures.
 It seems at this point the fungus concept was devised, although it's not clear if the game was set in the Syndicate universe at this point (this seems to have been a later decision).